Placozoa: Evolutionary relationships

 Traditionally, classification was based on their level of organization, i.e., they possess no tissues or organs.
-However this may be as a result of secondary loss, so is inadequate to exclude them from relationships with more complex animals.
-More recent work has attempted to classify them based on the DNA sequences in their genome; this has placed the phylum between the sponges and the eumetazoa.
+However this may be as a result of secondary loss and thus is inadequate to exclude them from relationships with more complex animals.
+More recent work has attempted to classify them based on the DNA sequences in their genome; this has placed the phylum between the sponges and the Eumetazoa.
 In such a feature-poor phylum, molecular data are considered to provide the most reliable approximation of the placozoans' phylogeny.

 Their exact position on the phylogenetic tree would give important information about the origin of neurons and muscles.
 If the absence of these features is an original trait of the Placozoa, it would mean that a nervous system and muscles evolved three times should placozoans and cnidarians be a sister group; once in the Ctenophora, once in the Cnidaria and once in the Bilateria.
 If they branched off before the Cnidaria and Bilateria split, the neurons and muscles would have the same origin in the two latter groups.

-Functional-morphology hypothesis
+Functional-morphology hypothesis: Sister to Porifera and Eumetazoa

 On the basis of their simple structure, the Placozoa were frequently viewed as a model organism for the transition from unicellular organisms to the multicellular animals (Metazoa) and are thus considered a sister taxon to all other metazoans:

 According to a functional-morphology model, all or most animals are descended from a gallertoid, a free-living (pelagic) sphere in seawater, consisting of a single ciliated layer of cells supported by a thin, noncellular separating layer, the basal lamina.
 The interior of the sphere is filled with contractile fibrous cells and a gelatinous extracellular matrix.
 Both the modern Placozoa and all other animals then descended from this multicellular beginning stage via two different processes: